How to Create a More Memorable Pitch

 What goes into a great pitch deck?

 That’s the question many founders ask when they’re about to raise capital for their startups.
-The best approach for creating a compelling pitch deck for a startup has been discussed by many VCs and successful founders over the years, and naturally there are plenty of opinions, ranging from what you should include in your presentation to which slide goes where.
+Many VCs and successful founders have discussed the best approach for creating a compelling pitch deck for a startup over the years.
+Many opinions range from what you should include in your presentation to which slide goes where.

 Here, we’ll focus on proven ways to make your startup deck memorable.